Adaptation/development of machine learning and related algorithms for the simulation of strongly disordered matter.

 Multi-scale modeling of amorphous materials using generative AI

-In-silico design of DNA-based sensors (AI in the loop)
+In-silico design of DNA-based sensors using 'active learning'

 Past research topics: